 "You overlooked some important bits of information here," said Jesus.
 "For example, Jesus is not a baby in this last account.
-This is not taking about his birth.
-He is called a young child and he is now living in a house.
-He could have been as much as two years old.
+This report is not talking about his birth because he is called a young child, and he is now living in a house.
+He could have been two years old.
 The wise men were not worshippers of Jehovah, nor does the account say how many there were.
 They were astrologers from the east.
 Now let me ask you a question.
-If they were sent by God, and it was God's star that guided them, why did they first have to consult with Herod?
+If God sent them, and it was God's star that guided them, why did they first have to consult with Herod?
 And what was the result of their going to Herod?"

 So Jesus asked for the Bible and read verse sixteen.

 (16) Then Herod, when he saw that he was mocked of the wise men, was exceeding wroth, and sent forth, and slew all the children that were in Bethlehem, and in all the coasts thereof, from two years old and under, according to the time which he had diligently inquired of the wise men.